NickDJM/accessible-menu/docs/api/base-menu.md

 BaseMenu._handleFocus();
 ```

-Adds a `focus` listener to every menu item so when it gains focus, it will set the item's containing menu's [focus state](#property--focusstate) to "self".
+- Adds a `focus` listener to every menu item so when it gains focus, it will set the item's containing menu's [focus state](#property--focusstate) to "self".
+- Adds a `focusout` listener to the menu so when the menu loses focus, it will close.

 ### _handleClick {#method--handleclick}